 Many factors can impact a child’s hearing such as whether they were born prematurely, they have had a major illness or injury, they’re experiencing side effects of a medication they’re on, and more.

-Auditory Processing Difficulties in Children
+Auditory Processing Difficulties

 Even when a child has normal hearing, they may still face challenges with listening and processing information.
 This is referred to as auditory processing difficulties (APD).
 APD can affect a child’s ability to learn, follow directions, read, engage in conversation, and reach their full potential.
 Children may become frustrated, upset, anxious, or disheartened because it requires a great deal of effort to hear, process, and understand what’s being said.